upd-aclab/websnapse-core/README.md

   - Vitest
   - Playwright

-WebSnapse is a project that I feel is very "testable": given that SN P systems (and their simulations) are essentially algorithmic entities, the tests shouldn't be that difficult to come up with
+WebSnapse is a project that I feel is very "testable": given that SN P systems (and their simulations) are essentially algorithmic entities, the tests shouldn't be that difficult to come up with.

 Playwright is there for E2E testing purposes.

 - Backend?
-  - idk really
+  - file uploads/downloads
+  - database for community-contributed samples

 This may be the first personal project where I sink deep into backend work: it's kinda exciting!
 I'm planning on exploring cutting-edge technologies for this: MERN may work, but I want to familiarize myself with something new that can possibly make backend 'click' with me.

+- Deployment
+  - in Vercel we trust